Broke-Developers/File-Type-Based-Structure/README.md

 If you don't have these 4 pillars, then you may not define a composable.

 > [!IMPORTANT]
 > It is a good practice to have `.composable` file extension.
-Compostables are auto registred if you do only one thing: named export of `use${name}` and name is pascal-case, for example `export const useToast;`
+Compostables are auto-registered if you do only one thing: named export of `use${name}` and name is pascal-case, for example, `export const useToast;`

 ### constants
 <img src="https://github.com/user-attachments/assets/e34fad94-e848-44f8-a0e2-bcb7560e7664" width="20px" height="20px"/>